axone-protocol/docs/ontology_versioned_docs/version-v3.0.0/schemas/credential-governance-text.md

 The title of a Governance Text.

 ### Governance text
->

 > **IRI**: [credential-governance-text:GovernanceText](https://w3id.org/okp4/ontology/v3/schema/credential/governance/text/GovernanceText)

 #### Description

 Governance Text provides descriptive information about a Governance text in a human readable format.
 It gives a description in a hierarchical manner, organized into chapters, sections, and articles.
 This hierarchy helps to structure the governance text and makes it easier to navigate and comprehend.

-Governance Text is mostly valuable in decentralized applications and web3 interfaces where governance texts are utilized to describe and represent the rules that applies to resources, like Zone or Digital Resources.
-This enables users to more readily engage with the governance text, allowing them to gain a better understanding of how the text operates and the rules governing the relationship between all resources in a Zone within the Dataverse.
+Governance Text is mostly valuable in decentralized applications and web3 interfaces where governance texts are utilized to describe and represent the rules that applies to resources, like zone or Digital Resources.
+This enables users to more readily engage with the governance text, allowing them to gain a better understanding of how the text operates and the rules governing the relationship between all resources in a zone within the Dataverse.

 Governance Text is distinct from the Governance itself expressed using logic language (e.g. [Prolog](https://en.wikipedia.org/wiki/Prolog)), but helps to understand the Governance by providing important context.

 #### Properties

 ##### From governance
->

 > **IRI**: [credential-governance-text:fromGovernance](https://w3id.org/okp4/ontology/v3/schema/credential/governance/text/fromGovernance)
 >
 > **Range**:&nbsp;[xsd:anyURI](http://www.w3.org/2001/XMLSchema#anyURI)